Persons with disability

 Former substance abusers, former prison inmates, and individuals with other socio-economic difficulties

 The Inclusive Employment Services’ team of employment advisors works with clients to create tailor made Personal Action Plans.
 The team also works in close collaboration with other specialized organizations who in turn offer counselling and additional related services.
-Former substance abusers receiving rehabilitation at Caritas (Malta) and Oasi (Gozo) can participate in specialized programmes, which offer training as well as work exposure opportunities to enhance the clients’ employability.
-Such programmes facilitate the individual’s entry into the labour market.
+Former substance abusers receiving rehabilitation at Caritas (Malta) and Oasi (Gozo) can participate in specialized programmes falling under the VASTE project, which offer training as well as work exposure opportunities to enhance the clients’ employability.
+Such programmes facilitate the individual’s entry into the labour market and, through the newly introduced mentoring and monitoring services, greatly enhance job retention.

 Outreach activities for clients under detoxification treatment are carried out at the DETOX Centre.
 Such service consists of individual assessment, career exploration, skills identification and referrals to work exposure schemes.